-Although we will not prove it here, the Schröder-Bernstein Theorem shows, in a sense, that all the analysis above makes sense.
+Although we will not prove it here5, the Schröder-Bernstein Theorem shows, in a sense, that all the analysis above makes sense.

-We have already seen that it is difficult sometimes to construct a function that maps a set perfectly 1-1 onto another one.
+We have already seen that it is difficult sometimes to construct a function that maps a set perfectly 1 - 1 onto another one.
 For example, our first numbering of the rationals had every possible version of every fraction: 1/2, 2/4, 3/6, et cetera, in the table, and we had to go to some trouble to get rid of the duplicates to show that there was really an exact matching function.

 The Schröder-Bernstein Theorem allows us to be lazy.
-It says that if S and T are any two sets (of any cardinality), and if you can find a function f that maps S 1-1 into (not necessarily onto) T, and you can find a functions g that maps T 1-1 into (again, not necessarily onto) S, then #S=#T. In other words, the existence of such functions f and g guarantee the existence of another function f that maps f f and f onto f and f onto f.
+It says that if S and T are any two sets (of any cardinality), and if you can find a function f that maps $S \ 1 - 1$ into (not necessarily onto) T, and you can find a functions g that maps $T \ 1 - 1$ into (again, not necessarily onto) S, then #S = #T. In other words, the existence of such functions f and g guarantee the existence of another function h that maps $S \ 1 - 1$ and onto T.